KvindtEva/Time-Machine-Marburg/DELIVERY/README.md

 ## Important notes
 - Files uses (semicolon) as the separator instead of a comma.
 - Encoding 'utf-8'
 - In these datasets there are objects, obtained from https://www.bildindex.de/ (specifically archive of Marburg).
 In `objects.csv` there are some objects included, which doesn't have any images.
 However in `images.csv` we avoided storage of such images, since our goal was to work with images.

 ## Other deliveries
-AI-generated video from images: https://drive.google.com/drive/folders/1ZAkdSarBqYRWmt-mQfPhxTTg7Ex7EM2Z?usp=drive_link
+AI-generated video from images and database structure: https://drive.google.com/drive/folders/1ZAkdSarBqYRWmt-mQfPhxTTg7Ex7EM2Z?usp=drive_link

 ## Datasets